- About our Health Officer

 About our Health Officer

 Dr. Alonso has trained in Bio-Chemical Terrorism and Weapons of Mass Destruction since 1997.
-She has the experience of handling the clinical operations of the first case of terrorist related inhalation Anthrax in the United States in 2001.
-She has extensive training in communicable and emergent diseases.
+She has the experience of handling the clinical operations of first case of inhalation Anthrax in the United States in recent history.
+She has extensive training with communicable and emergent diseases having handled everything from Anthrax to Zika.
+She maintains a passion for a healthy community with equity for every resident and visitor.

-Dr. Alonso received her Bachelor of Science Degree from Barry University in 1978 where she majored in Biology, and Minored in Chemistry and Mathematics.
-She began her medical career as a 1984 graduate of the foreign medical school, Universidad Autonoma de Ciudad Juarez in Mexico.
-Dr. Alonso served as Chief Resident in the three-year Family Practice Residency Program at St. Joseph Medical Center, New York, from 1985 to 1988.
-After returning home to Palm Beach County, she finished a second residency in Public Health and Preventive Medicine in 1992 at the Palm Beach County Health Department.
-She is a diplomat of the American Board of Family Practice and a member of the Palm Beach County Medical Society.
+Dr. Alonso graduated from Barry University in 1978 with a Major in Biology, a double Minor in Chemistry and Mathematics and a BS degree.
+She pursued her medical career as a 1984 graduate of the foreign medical school, Universidad Autonoma de Ciudad Juarez in Mexico.
+In New York, she served as Chief Resident in the three-year Family Practice Residency Program at St. Joseph Medical Center from 1985 to 1988.
+After returning home, she finished a second residency in Public Health and Preventive Medicine in 1992 at the Palm Beach County Health Department.
+She is a diplomat of the American Board of Family Practice, a member the National Association of County and City Health Officers since of the Palm Beach County Medical Society and a member of the Palm Healthcare Foundation Board of Directors.
+She is also an appointed commissioner at the Health Care District Board since 2009.

-Dr. Alonso serves on the faculty for Nova Southeastern University, Health Professions Division as Clinical Assistant Professor and remains very active in the Preventive Medicine/Public Health Residency Program at the Department of Health in Palm Beach County training future leaders.
+Dr. Alonso serves on the faculty for Nova Southeastern University, Health Professions Division as Clinical Assistant Professor, Affiliate Assistant Professor at Florida Atlantic University Charles E. Schmidt College of Medicine, and Affiliated Assistant Professor, Department of Medical Education, University of Miami Miller School of Medicine.
+She serves as the institutional officer for the Preventive Medicine/Public Health Residency Program at the Florida Department of Health in Palm Beach training and mentoring future public health leaders.

-In addition to her Public Health responsibilities, Dr. Alonso combines her Cuban heritage and her experience and training in Mexico and Central America to stay active in minority health issues, patient's rights advocacy, cultural diversity, health equity, and tolerance training.
-Her favorite pastime is snorkeling or scuba diving off the Florida Keys and the Bahamas Islands with her sons Gabriel and Alex.
+In addition to her Public Health responsibilities, Dr. Alonso combines her Cuban heritage and her experience and training in Mexico and Central America to stay active in minority health issues, patient’s rights advocacy, cultural diversity, health equity, and population health.
+Her favorite pastime is snorkeling and scuba diving off the Florida Keys and the Bahamas Islands with her sons Gabriel and Alex.